Updated as of July 2019

 TOP ATTRACTIONS IN PHNOM PENH

 Phnom Penh is a vital stop to learn the history of Cambodia.
-Here are some of the best tourist attractions that you can visit in 2 to 3 days for this historic venture.
+Here are some of the best tourist spots that you can visit in 2 to 3 days for this historic venture.

 Wat Phnom is the only raised landscape in the vastly flat Phnom Penh.
 The hill where it beautifully sits atop rises to a 27-meter elevation with well drawn-out steps for tourists to easily walk on.